What is Medication Assisted Treatment For Alcohol Addiction or MAT?

 - Support from family and friends can be beneficial during treatment and recovery.
 Some treatment programs offer counsel for loved ones because being close to someone with an addiction can be hard.
 Counseling is helpful for family and friends to learn about: Addiction, How to help, and How to handle other problems.

 Our compassionate staff understands the path to recovery is not an easy one.
 At We Level Up, we offer patients a personalized care plan that meets their individual needs.
 If you believe you or your loved one can benefit from Medication Assisted Treatment for alcohol addiction (MAT) and would like more information, make this your opportunity to reclaim your life.
-Call today to speak with one of our treatment specialists.
+Call today to speak with one of our treatment professionals.
 Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.